-WATERWORKS AND SEWER SYSTEM COMBINATION UNLIMITED TAX AND REVENUE BONDS, SERIES 2018
+WATERWORKS AND SEWER SYSTEM COMBINATION UNLIMITED TAX AND REVENUE REFUNDING BONDS, SERIES 2021

-Dated: August 1, 2018 Due: April 1, as shown below
+Dated: February 1, 2021 Due: April 1, as shown on inside cover

-The \$4,300,000 Harris County Municipal Utility District No. 102 Waterworks and Sewer System Combination Unlimited Tax and Revenue Bonds, Series 2018 (the "Bonds"), are obligations of Harris County Municipal Utility District No. 102 (the "District") and are not obligations of the State of Texas; Harris County, Texas; the City of Houston, Texas; or any political subdivision or entity other than the District.
+The \$3,055,000 Harris County Municipal Utility District No. 102 Waterworks and Sewer System Combination Unlimited Tax and Revenue Refunding Bonds, Series 2021, are being issued in part as current interest bonds (the "Current Interest Bonds") and in part as premium capital appreciation bonds (the "PCABs," and together with the Current Interest Bonds, the "Bonds").
+The Bonds are obligations of Harris County Municipal Utility District No. 102 (the "District") and are not obligations of the State of Texas; Harris County, Texas; the City of Houston, Texas; or any political subdivision or entity other than the District.
 Neither the full faith and credit nor the taxing power of the State of Texas; Harris County, Texas; the City of Houston, Texas; nor any entity other than the District is pledged to the payment of the principal of or the interest on the Bonds.